jedrichards/node-deployment/README.md

 I've added the Node reverse proxy application to this repo so you can look around the files.
 It uses nodejitsu's [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) under the hood.

-Writing a Node application and using `npm` etc. is beyond the scope of this document so I'm not going to go into too any detail, but I'll mention the salient points.
+Writing a Node application and using `npm` etc. is beyond the scope of this document so I'm not going to go into too any detail, but I'll mention the main points.

 The app reads in a JSON file specifying a set of proxy rules.
 Traffic hitting the proxy app on port 80 is internally routed to services running on other ports based on the incoming domain name in the request headers.
 For example, Apache could be set to listen on port 8000, and another Node app could be listening on port 8001.
 Any virtual hosts configured in Apache will continue to work as expected, and what's more since this is Node web sockets and arbitrary TCP/IP traffic will be proxied flawlessly.
 As I understand it at the time of writing (Sept 2012) nginx and Apache via `mod_proxy` still do not happily support web socket proxying out of the box.